 - Valid Form DS-2019 signed once a year in the "travel validation" section by a Responsible Officer of your Exchange Visitor Program*

-- Valid J visa stamp in the passport (except for Canadian citizens)
+- Valid J-1 visa in the passport (except for Canadian citizens)

 - Valid passport